Car Keeps Killing and Burning Alternator: How It Goes Bad?

 3. Faulty Ground Connections Resulting in Voltage Irregularities and Alternator Failure

-The alternator in vehicles is grounded through its mounting to the engine block.
-So, you might not find a ground cable for the alternator.
+Notably, the alternator grounds through its mounting points to the grounded engine block.
+So you may not find a dedicated ground wire for the alternator itself.

 In the below video, you can see all possible ground connections in a vehicle: